aclemen1/modulr/README.md

       stringsAsFactors = F)
     return(students)
   }
-#> [2015-08-29 17:23:10.167785] defining [data/students] ...
+#> [2015-08-29 22:43:47.420822] defining [data/students] ...
 ```

-The anatomy of this module is very simple: "data/student" is its name and the body of the function following the `%provides%` operator (which is part of a *syntactic sugar* for the more verbose function `define`) contains its core functionality, namely returning the required data frame.
+The anatomy of this module is very simple: "data/student" is its name and the body of the function following the `%provides%` operator (which is part of a *syntactic sugar* for the more verbose `define` function) contains its core functionality, namely returning the required data frame.

-It is important to note that no intrinsic computation took place in this **definition** process.
-The DI framework simply **registered** the module, relaying the actual evaluation of its body to another **instanciation** stage, as we'll see below.
+It is important to note that no intrinsic computation takes place in this **definition** process.
+The DI framework simply **registers** the module, thus relaying the actual evaluation of its body to another **making** stage, as we'll see below.

 In parallel, let's ask Bob to provide us with a similar module.